yatiris/yatiris.github.io/README.md

 ```
 ---
-title: Summer School in Computational Sensory-Motor Neuroscience (CoSMo)
+title: SIPAIM
-description: all links to CoSMo summer school in computational neuroscience materials
+description: all links to the conference SIPAIM
 categories: scientists
 ---
 ```